OfficeDev/office-js-docs-pr/docs/develop/show-hide-add-in.md

 [!include[Shared JavaScript runtime requirements](../includes/shared-runtime-requirements-note.md)]

-You can show the task pane of your Office Add-in by calling the `Office.addin.showAsTaskpane()` function.
+You can show the task pane of your Office Add-in by calling the `Office.addin.showAsTaskpane()` method.

 ```javascript
 function onCurrentQuarter() {